PranavSalunke/Cryptography-Systems/README.md

 If another student comes across this, I would highly recommend trying to implement these systems on your own.
 It's very satisfying once you get it!

+I hard coded everything I needed for class, but I have changed it so that they can be used by the public through command line arguments or imported into your own programs (essentially making this into a pseudolibrary of sorts)!

 ## Contents
 - [Crypto Systems in this folder](#crypto-Systems-in-this-folder)